Why and How Content Planning Differs from Content Strategy

 When content planning, there are many considerations to ponder.
 You have to decide what you will do and how you will do it.

-Take the time to think about these things:
+Think about these things:

 - Do your topics align with the themes and messaging in your strategy?

-- Is every piece of content going to be something your target audience will want to consume—is it relevant and helpful?
+- Is every piece of content going to be something your target audience will want to consume — is it relevant and helpful?

 - Does the type of content make sense for your audience?
 For example, are some of your buyers more interested in video versus long-form content?

 - What content opportunities have you found through your competitive research?
-For example, does your audience appreciate data-driven whitepapers but there aren’t any out there?
+For example, does your audience appreciate data-driven whitepapers, but there aren’t any out there?